-We are currently pursuing the disposition of certain of our oil and natural gas properties, associated pipeline assets and various other associated property and equipment in the Anadarko Granite Wash, Central Texas Panhandle and the Eastern Anadarko Basin, which represents approximately 15% of our proved reserves at December 31, 2012.
-If completed, the sale is expected to close in the second quarter of 2013.
-If sold, the operations and cash flows of these properties will be eliminated from our ongoing operations and we will not have continued involvement in the operation of these properties.
-The oil and natural gas properties, which are a component of the assets that we have offered for sale, are not presented as held for sale or discontinued operations pursuant to the rules governing full cost accounting for oil and gas properties.
-The associated pipeline assets and various other associated property and equipment qualified as held for sale as of March 31, 2013.
+Effective August 1, 2013, the operations and cash flows of these properties were eliminated from our ongoing operations and we do not have continued involvement in the operation of these properties.
+The oil and natural gas properties, which are a component of the assets sold, are not presented as held for sale or discontinued operations pursuant to the rules governing full cost accounting for oil and gas properties.
+The associated pipeline assets and various other associated property and equipment qualified as held for sale as of June 30, 2013.
 The results of operations of the associated pipeline assets and various other associated property and equipment have been presented as results of discontinued operations, net of tax.
 Accordingly we have reclassified certain prior period amounts in the unaudited consolidated financial statements included elsewhere in this Quarterly Report as discontinued operations and assets classified as held for sale.
-See Notes B.3 and B.4 for additional discussion of these reclassifications.
-There can be no assurance that the sale of any assets will be completed.
+See Notes B.3, B.4, B.5 and N to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for additional discussion of these reclassifications and the Anadarko Basin Sale.